 Description

-Contemporary education is increasing its focus on environmental issues such as the overconsumption of natural resources, climate changes, and global warming.
 If humanity has a chance to survive the global ecological crisis, raising awareness of these critical challenges among the youngest generations is mandatory.

 Accordingly, school teachers are required to promote the value of environmental sustainability.
-But how to do it effectively while nurturing students’ attention and curiosity?

 This course proposes a learning approach based on the 3D-Printing Maker Culture as a precious strategy to answer the question.

 On the one hand, the movement Maker Culture promotes the value of building, modifying, or repairing things by oneself without the direct aid of professionals or certified experts, and emphasizes active and social learning.
-Promoters of Maker Culture practice informal, networked, peer-led, and shared learning motivated by fun and self-fulfillment.

-On the other hand, 3D printers allow designing, prototyping, and creating small three-dimensional objects directly at home.
 Exploited within the Maker Culture movement, they enable the crafting of small components to replace damaged or missing parts in otherwise wrecked objects.
-Thus, 3D printing becomes an effective way to recycle broken objects and prevent waste.

 Constructive discussion in the course will help participants gain consciousness about the Culture of Repair, Zero-Waste Life, and the Maker Movement.
-Participants will also meet the world of 3D Modeling and Printing, and get inspired by a fruitful visit to the Maker Garage.
+Participants will also meet the world of 3D Modeling and Printing and get inspired by a fruitful visit to the Maker Garage.

-Finally, they will be brought to reflect on how to use digital tools and 3D printing in their classroom to introduce the Maker Culture and its function in facing the environmental crisis.
-By the end of this course, participants will be familiar with the Maker Culture and Maker spaces.
+Finally, they will be brought to reflect on how to use digital tools, 3D printing, and sustainable filament creation in their classrooms to introduce the Maker Culture and its function in addressing the environmental crisis.

 Learning outcomes